What is employee recognition?

 6. Make employee recognition a part of company culture

 Employee recognition is the cornerstone of great company culture.
 It has a positive impact on the success of the company.
-When an organization fosters a positive workplace culture, it becomes popular not just with its employees and sees increased employee retention, but with the world outside as well.
+When an organization fosters a positive workplace culture, it not only becomes popular with its employees and sees increased employee retention, but it also becomes popular with job seekers as well.
 As a result, it automatically becomes a much sought after place of work and attracts top talent.
 Following are some of things an organization can do to get started on building a culture of employee recognition:

 - Make peer-to-peer, team, manager, and leadership recognition a frequent feature

 - Identify certain positive behaviors that resonate with the company values, and tie recognition to those specific behaviors.
 Employees feel motivated to repeat those positive behaviors when they are recognized for it, and in turn, it shapes company culture.

 - Social recognition is communicating appreciation to employees in writing or verbally.
 This is yet another way of making employee recognition part of company culture.
 Timing is of essence for social recognition — when an employee does something that is worthy of recognition, appreciation must be given then and there for it to be effective, not wait for the next internal meeting to highlight it.
 It is more effective and memorable when it is done in the moment, and more likely to be repeated too.